MicrosoftDocs/azure-dev-docs/articles/ai/includes/evaluations-procedure.md

 ---
 ms.custom: overview
 ms.topic: include
-ms.date: 05/15/2024
+ms.date:  07/23/2024
-ms.author: diberry
+ms.author: johalexander
-author: diberry
+author: ms-johnalex
 ms.service: azure
 ---

 ## Open development environment

 Begin now with a development environment that has all the dependencies installed to complete this article.
 You should arrange your monitor workspace so you can see both this documentation and the development environment at the same time.

 This article was tested with the `switzerlandnorth` region for the evaluation deployment.